Late Judge John Schmidt honored with House resolution

 “Thank you, Robin, for sharing your husband with us, and Johnny, thank you very much for sharing your dad with us,” Jimenez said.
 “His impact on our community will be remembered forever.”

-After a moment of silence, Rep. Peter Butler (R-Springfield), who had been friends Schmidt for 20 years, said the last time he saw Schmidt was at the Illinois State Fair beer tent.
+After a moment of silence, Rep. Tim Butler (R-Springfield), who had been friends Schmidt for 20 years, said the last time he saw Schmidt was at the Illinois State Fair beer tent.

 “He was a wonderful individual and a good friend,” Butler said.
 “For anyone who knew him, you could say he left this place a better community then when he came here certainly applies to John.”